naproche/naproche/README.md

     - Windows 10/11

     The Isabelle component with its PDF documents has been produced on:
-    - Ubuntu Linux 24.04 LTS with packages `texlive-latex-extra` and `texlive-bibtex-extra`
+    - Ubuntu Linux 24.04 LTS with packages
+      - `texlive-xetex`
+      - `texlive-latex-extra`
+      - `texlive-bibtex-extra`

 * Isabelle Prover IDE